To read about Safety In The Holy Land, click here

 The Temple Mount, The Center Of Attention In A World With A Short Attention Span

-If you were one of the thousands googling about safety in the Holy Land the last two weeks in July, the Jerusalem Temple Mount incident probably caught your interest.
+If you were one of the thousands googling about safety in the Holy Land in July 2017, the Jerusalem Temple Mount incident probably caught your interest.
 For two weeks, Israel was pretty much at the top of everyone’s news cast.
 Tensions surrounding the Temple Mount, which erupted after two Druze security guards were shot to death and caused Israel to install tough security measures, led to fears that the clash could erupt into the 3rd Intifada, for generally, any problem having to do with the Temple Mount escalates into serious fighting…usually just short of all out war.
 When the conflict subsided within seven days, many were left scratching their heads and wondering what was different this time around.

 God’s Reasons and Man’s Reasons